spec-mina/me/index.md

 - The sorted PQ implements the priority queue interface by maintaining a sorted vector.

-- The binary heap PQ implements the priority queue interface by maintaining a binary tree indexed into a vector (where
+- The binary heap PQ implements the priority queue interface by maintaining a binary tree indexed into a vector.

-- The pairing PQ implements the priority queue interface by
+- The pairing PQ implements the priority queue interface by using a heap structure with child and sibling pointers.

 Check out the spec and the code [here](https://gitfront.io/r/spec-mina/thH1hUMBMa8q/Priority-Queues/)!